muckinger/activecollab-slack/README.md

 2. Go to [slack.com](https://api.slack.com/web) and issue an auth token.
 3. Open your `config/config.php` and enter your token and/or teams (see [Configuration](#configuration)).
 4. Login as admin and install module via "Administration → Modules".
-5. Go to "Administration → Project Settings" and enable the first custom field.
+5. Go to "Administration → Project Settings" and enable the THIRD custom field.
 A good name for the field might be "Slack channel".
-If you're using more than one team, also enable the second custom field (you might name it "Slack team").
 6. The custom field(s) will now appear under project settings.
-Enter the name of the channel where messages will be posted to (f.e. "#general" or "privategroup") and also set the team (f.e. "teamone").
+Enter the name of the channel where messages will be posted to (f.e. "#general" or "privategroup").

 ## Configuration